 UC Davis Financial Aid

-The UC Davis Graduate Financial Aid Office administers additional loans, grant funds and work-study employment that are available to all graduate and professional school students.
-The Graduate Financial Aid Office also offers short-term and emergency loans designed to help students with unexpected expenses.
+UC Davis Financial Aid and Scholarships office administers additional loans, grant funds and work-study employment that are available to all graduate and professional school students.
+UC Davis Financial Aid and Scholarships office also offers short-term and emergency loans designed to help students with unexpected expenses.
 Financial aid staff can guide students in applying and qualifying for University grants, loans, work-study and other financial support.

 What Happens After You Apply?

 You will receive a Student Aid Report (SAR) from the Department of Education approximately four weeks after you file your FAFSA.
 The SAR contains all of the information from your FAFSA plus an initial calculation of your expected student contribution.
-You may receive a notice of missing information from the Graduate Financial Aid office.
+You may receive a notice of missing information from UC Davis Financial Aid and Scholarships.
 If you do not immediately return this notice along with the missing documents, the awarding of your financial aid may be delayed.

 The School disburses all loans under the Federal Direct Loan Programs in three installments, one per academic quarter.
 Disbursements are activated after you have paid your course fees and enrolled in courses.

-If you have any questions about filing the FAFSA or the awarding process, please contact the UC Davis Graduate Financial Aid Office at (530) 752-9246.
+If you have any questions about filing the FAFSA or the awarding process, please contact the UC Davis Financial Aid and Scholarships at (530) 752-9246.